Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 Problem one was solving itself too: the drones just didn’t have *SBD’s* aerodynamic profile, and as Tooko pushed the flight fields into a long dart configuration and piled on the speed, he left them behind.

-That just left the capacitor---now on 78%---and problems 4 and 5, namely the imminent detonation of an excessively large bomb behind him, and the imminent arrival of several excessively large warships in orbit above him.
+That just left the capacitor - now on 78% - and problems 4 and 5, namely the imminent detonation of an excessively large bomb behind him, and the imminent arrival of several excessively large warships in orbit above him.

 The bomb *might* just solve the spaceship problem, though.
 There was *definitely* an Agent in charge right now, the drones and everything were acting way too smart to be automated.
 Smashing the Relay would sever control and—